miloswrath/anda-class-notes/README.md

 >> M -> Midterm

-Every M stands for midterm so all notes aregpt  separated by midterm
+Every M stands for midterm so all notes are separated by midterm
 - e.g. `m1` is everything before midterm 1